pradeepgudipati/WhatsAppImageBomberPython/README.md

     ```python
         py WBomb_Chrome.py
     ```
-5.Login to WhatsApp using the QR Code
+5. Login to WhatsApp using the QR Code
+6. Enter the required values
+    ```
+        Enter the name of user or group: <Name of the contact>
+        Enter your message: <Message>
+        Enter the count: <Number of messages to send>
+        Enter the Keyword for google search: <Some random keyword>
+    ```
+7. When prompted enter Y *(Case sensitive)*
-6. Done!
+8. Done!

 ### Contacts